lmu-devs/lmu_app_client/README.md

 </br>

-6. **Using Flutter Version Management (FVM) - optional Step** This project uses [FVM (Flutter Version Management)](https://fvm.app/) to ensure a consistent Flutter SDK version across all team members and environments.
+6. **Using Flutter Version Management - FVM (Optional):**
+This project uses [FVM (Flutter Version Management)](https://fvm.app/) to ensure a consistent Flutter SDK version across all team members and environments.
 FVM allows us to configure and isolate the Flutter SDK version per project, which is especially useful when working on multiple projects (on your computer) that may require different Flutter   or Dart versions.
 If you do not have multible Flutter projects on your Computer or all are using the same Flutter SDk Version all the time you might not need FVM.

 Why use FVM?